oprypin/crsfml/gitbook/graphics-sprite.md

 ## Loading a texture

 Before creating any sprite, we need a valid texture.
 The class that encapsulates textures in CrSFML is, unsurprisingly, [Texture]({{book.api}}/Texture.html).
-Since the only role of a texture is to be loaded and mapped to graphical entities, almost all its functions are about loading and updating it.
+Since the only role of a texture is to be loaded and mapped to graphical entities, almost all its methods are about loading and updating it.

-The most common way of loading a texture is from an image file on disk, which is done with the `from_file` function.
+The most common way of loading a texture is from an image file on disk, which is done with the `from_file` class method.

 ```ruby
 texture = SF::Texture.from_file("image.png")
 ```

-The `from_file` function can sometimes fail with no obvious reason.
-First, check the error message that CrSFML prints to the standard output (check the console).
+The `from_file` class method can sometimes fail with no obvious reason.
+First, check the error message that SFML prints to the standard output (check the console).
 If the message is unable to open file, make sure that the *working directory* (which is the directory that any file path will be interpreted relative to) is what you think it is.

 You can also load an image file from memory (`from_memory`), from a [custom input stream](system-stream.md "Input streams tutorial") (`from_stream`), or from an image that has already been loaded (`from_image`).
 The latter loads the texture from an [Image]({{book.api}}/Image.html), which is a utility class that helps store and manipulate image data (modify pixels, create transparency channel, etc.).
 The pixels of an [Image]({{book.api}}/Image.html) stay in system memory, which ensures that operations on them will be as fast as possible, in contrast to the pixels of a texture which reside in video memory and are therefore slow to retrieve or update but very fast to draw.

-CrSFML supports most common image file formats.
+SFML supports most common image file formats.
 The full list is available in the API documentation.

-All these loading functions have an optional argument, which can be used if you want to load a smaller part of the image.
+All these loading class methods have an optional argument, which can be used if you want to load a smaller part of the image.

 ```ruby
 # load a 32x32 rectangle that starts at (10, 10)